Retail Buying Strategies That Will Put You Out of Business

 In retail, you've got to be able to say no to sales representatives, upper management, and yourself.
 Especially yourself.

-A retail buyer who can't say no is somebody who's going to buy too much inventory and too much inventory is the death of any retail business.
+A retail buyer who can't say no is somebody who's going to buy too much inventory.
+Too much inventory is the death of any retail business.
 Every product is not a good product.
 Every line is not a good line.
-Sure, somebody will always buy something you decide to bring in, but whether customers buy one or a hundred is key in making the decision.
+Sure, somebody will always buy something you decide to bring in.
+But whether customers buy one or a hundred is key in making the decision.
 Just because you think something is cool is not a reason to buy it.
 Maybe it is personally, but not professionally.
 A good buyer always has the best interest of their store in mind, not themselves.

 A good buyer needs self-control.
 They need self-control both personally and professionally.
 If they don't have this quality, they're likely to fail.

-There are other qualities in a good retail buyer, but these are the ones that have stuck out to me over the years that characterize particularly bad retail buyers.
+There are other qualities in a good retail buyer.
+It's just that these are the ones that have stuck out to me over the years that characterize particularly bad retail buyers.
 I'm convinced that people in retail buying who do the opposite of these bad buyers will advance and their stores will prosper.